sigasi/sigasi_insights/content/releasenotes/sigasi-2.13.md

 --------

 -   ticket 1554 : Hover does not work in template mode
--   ticket 2377 : Performance bug in hierarchy view
+-   ticket 2377 : Performance bug in Hierarchy View
 -   ticket 2421 : Problem with modelsim.ini path on Windows
 -   ticket 2451 : Exception in the CSV exporter
 -   ticket 2452 : Uppercase/lowercase issues in Turkisch locale